 Moa’s Ark Research provides ecological research, advice and monitoring to protect and restore native biodiversity.
-We work on projects throughout New Zealand.
+We work on projects throughout New Zealand and internationally.

 Our background in ecological research and conservation enables us to provide a wide range of consultancy services.
 Moa’s Ark Research focuses on delivering rigorous science to meet clients’ needs.
 Services are provided to a meticulous standard and on time.